chavocado/cheese_the_first/README.md

 Homepage with Description of Organization:
 * A landing page with a brief description of the Organization and the Chapter donation links
-* Carousel of images
+* Video provided by the Organization

-Stylesheet Integration for Mobile Devices:
+Stylesheet Integration:
 A majority of users who partake in ordering grilled cheeses have been University Students with mobile devices.
 That being a tool for users to view and access the web, dedicated stylesheet integration for mobile browsing.
 * bootstrap vs media queries...

 Editable Menu:
 * An Admin Feature that will allow said user to edit name, price and description of menu items
-* Potential image to go along with description
+* Static Images to go along with description

 Admin Authorization w/ Views:
 * Admin authorization/login and verification for admin views through Google OAuth